 The Campanile is an open, 6-story tower, roofed in copper and mounted by an iron spiral staircase.
 It houses the carillon, a set of 43 cup-shaped bronze bells that produce lovely sounds.
-The bells are controlled by a keyboard in the music suite of the Visual and Performing Arts building.
 The carillon was cast in Europe and chromatically tuned in the United States.
 The regular pealing of the carillon serves as a continual reminder to "redeem the time."